RRZE-HPC/MD-Bench/README.md

 ## Configuration

-Currently all settings are hard-coded in `main.c`.
+Currently all settings apart from the options described below are hard-coded in `main.c`.

 ## Run the benchmark